 Take your skills and knowledge abroad; engage in development and experience new cultures in international communities through service-related engineering design projects.

-Summer in Germany
+Engineering Summer Program in Germany

 IDIS W46 Business & Engineering in the Context of European Culture